francesco-innocenti/francesco-innocenti.github.io/_posts/2025-07-18-Energy-based-Transformers.md

 This is a short note on the recent paper [Energy-Based Transformers are Scalable Learners and Thinkers](https://arxiv.org/abs/2507.02092).

-Many current approaches to inference-time computation are limited to specific modalities such as text, verifiable domains such as maths and coding, or need supervision in the form of verifiable rewards.
+Current approaches to inference-time computation are limited to specific modalities such as text, verifiable domains such as maths and coding, or need supervision in the form of verifiable rewards.
 Motivated by these limitations, the authors introduce **Energy-based Transformers** (EBTs).
 This is basically a